 China's space program is made up of two sister agencies: The China National Space Administration (CNSA) and the smaller China Manned Space Agency (CMSA).
 China is the third country to send humans into space independently, following the United States and Russia.
 In 1970, China succeeded in launching its first communication satellite, Dong Fang Hong I. China is currently the third-largest space power in the world.
-In 2019, China's Chang'e 4 probe became the first to land on the dark side of the moon.
+In 2019, China's Chang'e 4 probe became the first to land on the far side of the moon.
 In May 2021, CNSA's Tianwen-1 mission succeeded in landing a probe on the surface of Mars, making China the second country to touch down on the red planet.
-China, too, has a military space force, in this case known as the People's Liberation Army Strategic Support Force (PLASSF).
+China, too, has a military space force known as the People's Liberation Army Strategic Support Force (PLASSF).

-An international alliance of 22 member states and a handful of associate members and cooperative partners, the European Space Agency (ESA) is headquartered in Paris, France and has additional offices all throughout not only Europe, but the rest of the world, including the United States and Russia.
+An international alliance of 22 member states and a handful of associate members and cooperative partners, the European Space Agency (ESA) is headquartered in Paris, France, and has additional offices all throughout not only Europe but the rest of the world, including the United States and Russia.
 The ESA had an operating budget of €6.49 billion ($6.62 billion USD) in 2021 and operates with four main goals: Science and Exploration (unlocking the secrets of the universe), Space Safety (protecting life and infrastructure on Earth and in space), Applications (practical ways to use space to benefit mankind), and Enabling & Support (making space accessible and developing future technologies).

 |Austria||member state||Germany||member state||Norway||member state|